 The Hartford’s standout policy for photographers, however, is its BOP, called the Spectrum® Business Owner’s Policy.
 Like all BOPs, this one combines general liability, commercial property, and business interruption insurance.
-However, photographers can also choose a Stretch Endorsement that automatically covers fraudulent transfers and contract penalties, as well as optional coverage for:
+However, photographers can also choose a stretch endorsement that covers fraudulent transfers and contract penalties automatically, as well as optional coverage for:

 - Government fines after a data breach

 The Hartford, like many insurance carriers, doesn’t list minimum premiums on its site.
 However, you can fill out an online application to see quotes listed in three premium levels: Good, Better, and Best.
 We found quotes for BOPs for a one-person photography business in the following ranges:

 - Good: $440 to $650—property and liability coverage only